1 TOR SRSs SRS-TOR

 • Given a CBOM containing RSA, ECDH, or DH algorithm components, the scorer assigns the quantum-vulnerable classification to each.

-• Given a CBOM containing ML-KEM or ML-DSA components, the scorer assigns the post-quantum classification to each.
+• Given a CBOM containing ML-KEM or ML-DSA components, the scorer assigns the non-hybrid classification to each.

 • Given a CBOM containing AES-256 or SHA-256 components, the scorer assigns the quantum-safe classification.